bioconda/bioconda-recipes/recipes/tpp/BUILD_NOTES.md

 in the conda system (which was not straightward), for use by future packagers/maintainers.

-### TPP-built dependencies vs conda dependencies

-TPP includes a number of dependencies that it wants to build itself.
-These include boost, expat, fann, etc. I was eventually able to compile TPP in the conda system without errors using its own dependencies, but got errors about mismatched zlib versions upon trying to run the programs which I wasn't able to resolve.
-Similarly, trying to rely on conda for all of the relevant dependencies never worked.
-In the end, the working recipe uses some of the dependencies bundled with TPP and pulls others from the conda repos.

 ### Static builds

 A few of the TPP programs ask for static compilation, but the static libs of